TheMaSTeR007/TheMaSTeR007/README.md

-- 👋 Hi, I’m @TheMaSTeR007
+- 👋 Hi, I’m Jaimin Gurjar
-- 👀 I’m interested in Graphic Designing and Video Editing.
+- 👀 I’m interested in Full Stack Development & Python.
-- 🌱 I’m currently learning Adobe Photoshop and Premiere Pro.
+- 🌱 I’m currently learning Data Structures and Algorithms.
-- 💞️ I’m looking to collaborate with Graphic Designer and Film Director.
+- 💞️ I’m looking to collaborate with Full Stack Developers to create amazing projects.
-- 📫 Reach me at @work.tmedits@gmail.com .
+- 📫 Reach me at @work.tmedits@gmail.com.

 <!---
 TheMaSTeR007/TheMaSTeR007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.